 The analogy seems ridiculous, but it is precisely what has happened to us.

 Each individual is capable of spinning its own webs.
-That is, we are all capable of living autonomously, within our communities, by our own means.
+That is, we are all capable of living autonomously, in relationship with our communities, by our own means.

 **Hat tip to Ivan Illich for inspiring this train of thought.